jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Change Password

-The change password feature can be accessed from the current users profile page.
+The change password feature can be accessed from the current user's profile page.
 A form will prompt the user to enter their current password followed by their new password and a confirmation of the new password.

 <details>
 <summary>Change password image</summary>